Roasted Boneless Turkey Breast

 Where to get a Fresh or Frozen Boneless Turkey Breast?

 You can find fresh or frozen boneless turkey breasts at local gourmet markets, such as Whole Foods, or your local butcher shop.
+They come tied with butcher’s twine and could be vacuum-packed.

-1. If you prefer a fresh turkey breast roast, it’s best to contact your local butcher shop and reserve one a few weeks before Thanksgiving.
+If you prefer a fresh turkey breast?
+It is best to contact your local butcher shop and reserve one a few weeks before Thanksgiving.
+Some butcher shops will stock them all year long.

-…For Frozen Turkey Breast:
+For Frozen Turkey Breast:

-1. Nowadays, since they have become more popular, you can find them all year round.
+Since they have become more popular, you can find them all year round.
 They are commonly found frozen in supermarkets.
+However, for best results, allow the turkey breast to thaw completely, before prepping and roasting.

 How Many Pounds Will I Need to Buy?

-How to Thaw Boneless Turkey Breast…
+How to “Thaw” Boneless Turkey Breast?

 • If Frozen: Allow the breast to sit in your refrigerator to thaw, for at least 2 days before cooking.
 Then allow the breast to warm up to room temperature for at least 2 hours before cooking.